St. Charles woman misses out on COVID-19 vaccine because she did not respond to email fast enough

 “We are eager to get doses into arms as quickly as we possibly can,” said Demetri Cianci-Chapman with St. Charles County Health.

 The demand for the vaccine is so high that people should check their emails a few times a day.
-And if you don't, your appointment could be given to someone else.
+If you don't, your appointment could be given to someone else.

 “We don't have the bandwidth to call each individual and that's why we are relying on email, we can send 100s of those at a time,” said Cianci-Chapman.